-Ginny Collins, BA (Hons), MSc. studied at University College London on Gower Street, then City University in Angel Islington, unwittingly shadowing Humanists UK’s former and current headquarters.
-A stronger link was forged in 2001 when a Humanists UK celebrant conducted her own humanist wedding.
-This experience, along with a degree in English literature and love of the written word led her to celebrant work.
+Ginny Collins, BA (Hons), MSc. discovered humanism and humanist ceremonies in 2001 when a Humanists UK celebrant conducted her own humanist wedding.
+This experience, along with a love of the written word led her to celebrant work.
 She has been taking weddings, namings and funerals since 2010, in and around Surrey.
 Prior to this she worked in publishing.
 Ginny holds a qualification in Teaching in the Lifelong Learning Sector and joined Humanists UK’s training and development team in 2014 as Head Trainer, before moving into the role of Ceremonies Training and Development Manager.

 Leigh Chambers trained as a journalist in London in the late 1980s before working as a freelancer on women’s magazines and national newspapers.
 She then worked in a PR and Communications role for the voluntary sector for almost twenty years, heading up National Adoption Week when she was at the British Agencies for Adoption and Fostering, and seeing the Muscular Dystrophy Campaign through a period of change.
 Following the birth of her daughter she went freelance again, copy writing annual reviews, reports and leaflets for charities as well as providing PR consultancy.
 It was then that she also trained as a celebrant in weddings and namings, working first in London and then in Cambridge from 2004.
 Over the years she has had the privilege of performing over 130 weddings in locations as varied as a field in France, a boat, a beach and a hot air balloon (as seen in Don’t Tell The Bride).
 When not performing ceremonies or bringing up two children, she devotes her time to her other great loves – writing and broadcasting.
 She completed an MA in Creative Writing in 2009 and is currently finishing her second novel.
 On the airwaves she is a stalwart of Cambridge 105 Radio, hosting a live mid-morning show twice a week, and a fortnightly book programme.
 She also regularly chairs literary events at Heffers Bookshop in Cambridge.
 Leigh is looking forward to meeting new trainees on the training courses and sharing her experience so that Humanists UK can increase its band of celebrants and provide a humanist ceremony to everyone who wants one.